theomatrix/ABOUT_ME/README.md

         root2 = (-b - math.sqrt(discriminant)) / (2 * a)
         return f"Roots are real and different: Root1 = {root1}, Root2 = {root2}"

-    # Check if roots are real and the same
     elif discriminant == 0:
         root1 = -b / (2 * a)
         return f"Roots are real and same: Root = {root1}"

-    # If roots are complex
     else:
         real_part = -b / (2 * a)
         imaginary_part = math.sqrt(-discriminant) / (2 * a)